 Transmission is greatly influenced by behavioural, cultural and socio-economic aspects, for example handwashing, migration, tourism, companion animals, agricultural practices (e.g. the use of antimicrobials in crop production, and antibiotic use in aquaculture), education, public health and other infrastructures and trade.
 The gut serves as the main reservoir for resistance from which transmission occurs due to faecal excretion of resistant bacteria.
 Resistant bacteria may spread in and between farms, through trade networks or the food chain.
 The release of these bacteria into the environment provides a range of transmission routes for the dissemination and exposure of people and animals, especially when water quality, sanitation and hygiene conditions are poor.
 Persistent and circulating resistant bacteria in water systems (including wastewater) play an important role in the transmission between environments within countries and across borders.
-Dissemination of resistant strains occurs between individuals, at the human population level, within the community, within and between hospital wards, between community and healthcare institutions, and between healthcare settings in different countries.
+Dissemination of resistant bacterial strains occurs between individuals, at the human population level, within the community, within and between hospital wards, between community and healthcare institutions, and between healthcare settings in different countries.
+Few fungal infections are transmitted between individuals; however, antifungal resistance can develop within individual susceptible infected hosts.
+Spread of resistance has been reported between agricultural settings and susceptible individuals.

 This research priority offers an opportunity to understand the complexity of how resistance is spread to quantify transmission rate, and to identify critical control points at which targeted interventions could substantially reduce the spread of resistance.
-For example, despite limited knowledge on the transmission of ESBL between humans, the interventions to control transmission have primarily been tested in hospital settings.
+For example, despite limited knowledge on the transmission of ESBL45 between humans, the interventions to control transmission have primarily been tested in hospital settings.
 However, recent studies have highlighted the transmission of ESBL-producing E. coli in the community, possibly by exposure to contaminated food or community sewage and excreta in settings with poor water, sanitation and hygiene conditions.

 Transmission within and between One Health reservoirs is still poorly understood.
 There is a need to design ad hoc studies to evaluate and quantify transmission routes.
-The different routes of transmission between reservoirs and their associated burden should be studied epidemiologically to trace bacteria and resistance genes from one reservoir to another.
-Efforts should be directed at quantifying the potential risk of food, wastewater and waste materials as vehicles for resistance genes and resistant bacteria.
+The different routes of transmission between reservoirs and their associated burden should be studied epidemiologically to trace bacteria, fungi and resistance genes from one reservoir to another.
+Efforts should be directed at quantifying the potential risk of food, wastewater and waste materials as vehicles for resistance genes and resistant bacteria and fungi.

-Quantitative methods and adapted study designs are still lacking to identify and characterise the genetic, nutritional, and population determinants that contribute to the spread of resistance in and between different reservoirs (including livestock, healthy populations, patients, and the environment).
-Disciplines, including veterinary, clinical, environmental, statistical and modelling, microbiological, and epidemiological sciences, need to work together, in a One Health context, in order to identify the hotspots of resistance spread and emergence.
-It is of particular interest to gauge the contribution of the large veterinary and environmental reservoirs of antibiotic-resistant bacteria to resistance genes and antibiotic-resistant bacteria.
+Quantitative methods and adapted study designs are still lacking to identify and characterise the genetic, nutritional, and population determinants that contribute to the spread of resistance in and between different reservoirs (including livestock, crops, healthy populations, patients, and the environment).
+Disciplines, including veterinary, clinical, farming, environmental, statistical and modelling, microbiological, and epidemiological sciences, need to work together, in a One Health context, in order to identify the hotspots of resistance spread and emergence.
+It is of particular interest to gauge the contribution of the large veterinary, agricultural and environmental reservoirs of antimicrobial-resistant organisms to resistance in humans and the role that food, air and water may have in transferring resistance genes and antimicrobial-resistant bacteria and fungi.
 This is a topic of considerable debate, but few studies have been conducted to indicate causality and directionality of spread of resistance genes between human, animal and environmental reservoirs.